nolotiro/nolotiro.org/README.md

 ## More information

-For obtaining geographical information we use [Yahoo YQL].

 For IP GeoLocation we use [GeoLite2] City.
 The database is bundled with this repo in compressed format.
 To extract the database, run